richardvenneman/appsignal-docs/source/elixir/instrumentation/instrumentation.html.md

 In the following example we have a Phoenix controller with an `index/2` function which calls a slow function.
-The `slow` function is instrumented using the AppSignal `transaction_event` decorator which tracks it a separate event in this Phoenix request.
+The `slow` function is instrumented using the AppSignal `transaction_event` decorator which records it as a separate event in this Phoenix request.
 It will show up on AppSignal.com in the event timeline of this transaction sample to provide more insight in where the most time was spent during the request.

 ```elixir
 # Phoenix controller example